Juniper/terraform-provider-mist/docs/resources/org_rftemplate.md

 - `antenna_mode` (String) enum: `1x1`, `2x2`, `3x3`, `4x4`, `default`
 - `bandwidth` (Number) channel width for the 2.4GHz band. enum: `20`, `40`
 - `channels` (List of Number) For RFTemplates.
 List of channels, null or empty array means auto
-- `disabled` (Boolean) whether to disable the radio
+- `disabled` (Boolean) Whether to disable the radio
-- `power` (Number) TX power of the radio.
+- `power` (Number) Tx power of the radio.
 For Devices, 0 means auto. -1 / -2 / -3 / …: treated as 0 / -1 / -2 / …
-- `power_max` (Number) when power=0, max tx power to use, HW-specific values will be used if not set
+- `power_max` (Number) When power=0, max tx power to use, HW-specific values will be used if not set
-- `power_min` (Number) when power=0, min tx power to use, HW-specific values will be used if not set
+- `power_min` (Number) When power=0, min tx power to use, HW-specific values will be used if not set
 - `preamble` (String) enum: `auto`, `long`, `short`